Extensions and approximations of Banach-valued Sobolev functions: Introduction

 For us, the notation $W^{1,p}( \Omega; \mathbb{R} )$ refers to the Lebesgue equivalence classes of Newton--Sobolev functions introduced by Shanmugalingam in \cite{Shanmugalingam} for real-valued mappings, based on earlier works by Koskela--MacManus \cite{Ko:Mac:98} and Heinonen--Koskela \cite{Hei:Ko:98}.
 It is now understood that in every complete metric measure space, the Newton--Sobolev approach is equivalent to the approaches by Cheeger \cite{Cheeger,Shanmugalingam} (when $1<p<\infty$) or the minimal relaxed slope arising from the relaxation of the slope of Lipschitz functions \cite{Amb:Gig:Sav:13,EB:20:energy} (when $1\leq p<\infty $); see \cite{Amb:Gig:Sav:13} for further reading.
 Moreover, when $\boz$ is an open set in the Euclidean space $\rn$, the definition coincides with the classical definition based on integration by parts formulation \cite{Shanmugalingam}.
 See \cite{Cre:Evs:21} and references therein for related Banach-valued results.

-Finding geometric or potential-theoretic characterization of Sobolev extension domains is of interest.
 On the Euclidean space $\mathbb{R}^n$, Calder\'on and Stein proved that Lipschitz domains are $W^{1, p}$-extension domains for arbitrary $1\leq p\leq\fz$, see \cite{Calderon, Stein:book}.
-Later, Jones \cite{Jones} generalized this result to the class of the so-called $(\varepsilon, \delta)$-domains (also known as uniform domains), strictly containing the class of Lipschitz domains.
+Later, Jones \cite{Jones} generalized this result to the class of the so-called $(\varepsilon, \delta)$-domains (containing the class of uniform domains), strictly containing the class of Lipschitz domains.
 Similar results have now been proved in the metric measure space setting, for example, in \cite{S2007,HKT2008:B,Bjo:Sha:07,Bj:Bj:Lah:21}.
 Based on the results in \cite{K1998JFA,S2005, Ko:Ra:Zh:planar, Ko:Ra:Zh:W11}, a geometric characterization of planar simply connected $W^{1, p}$-extension domains is well-established.
 However, basic questions about the structure of more general $W^{1,p}$-extension domains remain open.
 A standard example of a domain $\Omega \subset \mathbb{R}^2$ that is not a $W^{1,p}$-extension domain is the slit disk: the unit disk minus a radial segment.
 This and other examples are discussed in \Cref{Section_LAST}.
 When $\Omega$ is not necessarily open but its complement has zero measure, there are known necessary and sufficient geometric conditions for $\Omega$ to be a $W^{1,p}$-extension set \cite{Bj:Bj:Lah:21}.
 The results in \cite{Bj:Bj:Lah:21} partially motivated us to work with measurable sets in place of domains.

 The main subject of this paper is $W^{1,p}( \Omega; \mathbb{V} )$-extension sets, where $W^{1,p}( \Omega; \mathbb{V} )$ refers to the Lebesgue equivalence classes of $\mathbb{V}$-valued Newton--Sobolev functions, see \Cref{subsec_sob} for the precise definition.
 Now, given a Banach space $\mathbb{V}$, one can define the $\mathbb V$-valued extension operator as in \eqref{eq:boundedoperator} simply by replacing $\rr$ with $\mathbb{V}$.
 We are only considering the cases $1 < p<\infty$, the limiting cases $p=1$ and $p = \infty$ being outside the scope of this work.
 As far as the authors are aware, this project is the first time the Banach-valued Sobolev extension sets are considered in print.